Subscribe to Updates

 Hi, I’m Noeum.
 By day, I’m a Professor of Human Resource Development at Preah Sihanouk Raja Buddhist University.
 By night, I apply those leadership strategies to my toughest students yet: my 8-year-old daughter and my 2-year-old "Head of Negotiations."

-It’s 5:00 PM on a Thursday.
-My toddler needs to burn off energy before dinner, and we’re already running late.
-I’m standing by the front door with my shoes on, checking my watch.
-My son?
-He’s in his room, moving away from the door instead of toward it.
-We only have one strict rule in our house: No helmet, no bike.
+It is 5:00 PM on a Thursday.
+My toddler needs to burn off energy before dinner, and we are already running late.
+I am standing by the front door with my shoes on, checking my watch.
+My son is in his room, moving away from the door instead of toward it.
+In our house, we have always kept teaching toddler safety rules simple.
+One rule above all: no helmet, no bike.
 My son knows this rule by heart.
 The moment we say “bike ride,” he usually runs to grab his blue helmet without being asked.
-It took a lot of repetition to get to this point, but now it’s automatic.…
+It took consistent repetition to…

 Two weeks ago, I accidentally crushed my toddler’s confidence in a gas station parking lot.
 I thought I was being a fun dad.
-But the look on his face taught me something I wasn’t expecting: a child’s belief in himself is fragile, and my job is to protect it, not poke holes in it.
-To understand why that moment went so wrong, you have to understand the suit.
-For the past month, my two-year-old son hasn’t just liked Spider-Man.
-He’s been actively trying to become him.
-The blue and red pajama set in these photos isn’t clothing for him.
-It’s…
+The look on his face taught me something I was not expecting: a child’s belief in himself is fragile, and my job is to protect it, not poke holes in it.
+That one moment in a muddy parking lot became a crash course in toddler imaginative play and why it matters far more than most parents realize.
+Quick Takeaway What this article is about: A dad (me) made a careless joke that broke the imaginative spell for…

 I spend my days as a university educator teaching critical thinking and resilience to young adults.
-But a small moment in our living room recently taught me something bigger — where those skills actually begin.
-My son’s favorite green recycling truck broke.
-It wasn’t a big break.
-The white cabin roof popped off with a loud snap, but to him, it was the end of the world.
-He stood there holding the broken piece in one hand and staring at the truck in the other.
-Then he looked up at me with those big eyes: “Dad, fix this.”
+But the moment that taught me the most about where those skills actually begin happened right in our living room, when my son’s favorite green recycling truck broke.
+It was not a dramatic break.
+The white cabin roof popped off with a loud snap.
+But to him, it was the end of the world.
+He stood there holding the broken piece in one hand and the truck in the other, then looked up at me with those big eyes: “Dad, fix this.”
 I wanted…

-If you’re a parent, you’ve probably been there.
-You’re ready to walk out the door, shoes are waiting, and your toddler wants absolutely nothing to do with them.
-My two-year-old went through this for weeks.
-He’d run, climb, and play all day without a single complaint, completely barefoot.
-The moment I brought out his sandals?
+If your toddler refuses to wear shoes, you are not alone.
+Thousands of parents face this exact battle every single morning, shoes in hand, clock ticking, and a very determined two-year-old going nowhere near them.
+I lived this for weeks with my own son.
+He would run, climb, and play all day without a single complaint, completely barefoot.
+The moment I brought out his sandals, though?
 Full meltdown.
 I started calling him my little “Barefoot Bandit.”
-One morning, I watched him climb the school gate in his bright orange jacket, bare feet gripping the metal bars like a tiny monkey.
-The ground was rough.
-Other parents were staring.
-He didn’t care…
+One morning, I watched him scale the school gate in his bright orange jacket, bare feet gripping the metal bars like a tiny monkey.…

 This morning, I walked onto my patio expecting the usual chaos.
 Tricycle in the middle of the floor, bikes shoved in the corner.
 But in the middle of that mess, I found something surprisingly orderly.
 My two-year-old, wearing Spiderman pajamas and no shoes, stood there surveying his work.
 He had lined up every pair of sandals he could find — my slides, his mom’s sandals, his Crocs — all in a perfect row.
 He didn’t just throw them down.
 He placed each one carefully, stepped back to look, then adjusted again.
-If your toddler does this too, you’re probably wondering:…
+If you have ever watched your toddler do this…

-Teaching a toddler to count is one of those parenting moments that’s equal parts hilarious and humbling.
-One minute they’re counting perfectly, and the next they’re shouting “one, two, eight, ten!” with total confidence.
-If that sounds familiar, you’re in the right place.
-My two-year-old stands in front of his number chart like he’s leading a university lecture.
+Teaching a toddler to count is one of those parenting moments that is equal parts hilarious and humbling.
+One minute, they are counting perfectly.
+Next, they are shouting “one, two, eight, ten!” with total confidence.
+If that sounds familiar, you are in the right place.
+My two-year-old stands in front of his number chart like he is leading a university lecture.
 He waves his hands.
-He makes serious faces.
-But really, we’re just playing with numbers.
-And that’s exactly how it should be.
-Why Traditional Methods Don’t Work for Toddlers Forget the flashcards.
-Put away the workbooks.
-Toddlers don’t learn by sitting still…
+He makes very serious faces.
+But really, we are just playing with numbers, and that is exactly how it should be.
+This guide covers what actually works: simple games, hands-on activities, and the everyday moments…

 It was 9 a.m., and I was doing what every parent does — picking up the same clothes my two-year-old had just thrown on the floor.
 Again.
 I had just folded the last shirt when I heard my son yelling from across the room.
 “Dad!
 Dad!
 Eat!
 Eat!”
 I turned around and saw him sitting in his little chair with a big metal pot in front of him.
-He was stirring it with a spatula, and inside the pot?
-A bunch of empty baby bottles.
+He was stirring it with a spatula.
+Inside the pot: a bunch of empty baby bottles.
 He looked so proud of himself.
 Like he had just invented something genius.
 Honestly?
-He…
+He kind…